-At one point, Kentucky did use one of these methods; it maintained a spreadsheet containing calculations of all movers' operating ratios.
-CCS ¶ 62.
-This method of analyzing rates is still in effect in some states, such as Oregon.
-Id.
-However, sometime in the 1980's, Mr. Debord was told not to bother his supervisors with that analysis.
+Mr. Debord was told not to bother his supervisors with that analysis.
 Now Kentucky has no standards or formulae for reviewing rates or for reviewing rate increases.
 The state routinely allows the Kentucky Association rate increases to take effect without any way to measure whether they comply with Kentucky statutes.
 And, movers have been permitted to charge surcharges of up to 38% more than the collective rate without any measure or standard for assessing the level of those rates.
-CCS ¶ 59.
+CCF ¶ 59.

-Respondent has fallen far short of showing that Kentucky takes any of the steps necessary to demonstrate active supervision under Ticor and other active supervision cases.
-Of all of the factors identified above that courts have looked at to determine the absence or presence of active supervision, Kentucky performs not one.
+Respondent will fall far short of showing that Kentucky takes the steps necessary to demonstrate active supervision under Ticor and other active supervision cases.
+KTC's failure to perform the supervisory steps identified by the courts is fatal to Respondent's burden of establishing active supervision.